espocrm/documentation/docs/administration/fields.md

 * Allow Custom Options – if checked, a user can add custom values (not defined by *Options* parameter) by typing text and pressing the enter key;
 * Max Item Count – a validation: how many items can be added;
 * Display as Label – values will be displayed as a label with color; a color for each option can be specified;
-* Display as List – each value will be displayed in a new line.
+* Display as List – each value will be displayed in a new line;
+* Pattern – a regular expression to check a field value against.

 ## Checklist